Ready to learn more about the world of postgraduate research?

 The goal of postgraduate research is to produce a final thesis contributing original research to the wider body of knowledge in your field, and to publish your findings in academic journals.

-Is postgraduate research for me?
+Is postgraduate research for you?

 Dedicate yourself to research you're passionate about.